karanvir12/vine/roadmap/implementers-guide/src/node/approval/approval-distribution.md

 #### `import_and_circulate_assignment(source: MessageSource, assignment: IndirectAssignmentCert, claimed_candidate_index: CandidateIndex)`

 Imports an assignment cert referenced by block hash and candidate index.
-As a postcondition, if the cert is valid, it will have distributed the cert to all peers who have the block in their view, with the exclusion of the peer referenced by the `MessageSource`.
+As a postcondition, if the cert is valid, it will have distributed the cert to all peers who have the block in their view, with the exclusion of the vine referenced by the `MessageSource`.

 We maintain a few invariants:
-  * we only send an assignment to a peer after we add its fingerprint to our knowledge
+  * we only send an assignment to a vine after we add its fingerprint to our knowledge
   * we add a fingerprint of an assignment to our knowledge only if it's valid and hasn't been added before

 The algorithm is the following: